2020PB/police-brutality/reports/Washington.md

 The officer kneeling on the protester's kneck has his badge covered.

-Protester was allegedly arrested for crossing a street in the Capitol Hill neighborhood.
+Protester was allegedly arrested for crossing a street at Broadway and Pine.

 tags: arrest, baton, beat, hide-badge, knee, knee-on-neck, protester, punch, strike

 id: wa-seattle-25

-geolocation:
+geolocation: 47.615225,-122.3207773

 **Links**